iveahugeship/minecraft-helm-charts/README.md

 helm repo add minecraft https://iveahugeship.github.io/minecraft-helm-charts/
 ```

-You can then run `helm search repo clucktopia` to see the charts.
+You can then run `helm search repo minecraft` to see the charts.

 ## Charts